Kitzbühel: Places of interest

-Personalities
+Notable people

 In the 1950s, local legends like Ernst Hinterseer, Hias Leitner, Anderl Molterer, Christian Pravda, Fritz Huber Jr. and Toni Sailer wrote skiing history.
 They put Kitzbühel on the map and their names still resonate today.
 Now there is a new generation earning the title of Kitzbühel legends: Rosi Schipflinger, Axel Naglich, Kaspar Frauenschuh, and David Kreiner.
 Along with sporting achievements, fashion, and food, they are part of Kitzbühel's unique culture: